Best Verizon phones 2025

 More for outdoor lifestyles than everyday use

-Performance is the most important factor to take into consideration when choosing a phone.
-Sometimes where that performance matters the most is in practicality.
-While the Kyocera DuraSport 5G UW won’t be the fastest phone in technical performance, it’s one of the most durable you can get.
+Performance is one of the most important factors to take into consideration when we are selecting a phone.
+And sometimes, where that performance matters the most is in terms of practicality.
+While the Kyocera DuraSport 5G UW isn't the fastest phone in technical performance, it’s arguably one of the most durable devices you can get.

-The DuraSport 5G UW has an IP68 rating, meaning it’s not only highly resistant to dust but can also be submerged at 6.5 feet of water for 30 minutes.
-It also has an MIL-STD-810H drop rating and can withstand up to a 5 foot fall on concrete.
+The DuraSport 5G UW has an IP68 rating, meaning it’s not only highly resistant to dust but can also be submerged at 6.5 feet of water for up to 30 minutes.
+It also sports an MIL-STD-810H drop rating and can withstand up to a 5-foot fall on concrete.

 While the focus might be on its durability, the phone still has enough power for daily tasks thanks to its Snapdragon 480 SoC.
 And it does, of course, have 5G support on Verizon’s network.
-The in-built storage is not a lot at 64GB, but there is a microSD card slot which can be used to expand storage by up to 1TB.
+The in-built storage is not a lot at 64GB, but you do get support for some of the best microSD cards via the integrated expansion slot.

 How to choose